DFE-Digital/get-into-teaching-design-history/app/posts/2020-04-08-alpha-designs.md

 date: 2020-04-08
 ---

-Final design iterationd from the Alpha stage of the GIT site development.
+Final design iterations from the Alpha stage of the GIT site development.

 {% from "screenshots/macro.njk" import appScreenshots with context %}
 {{ appScreenshots({